codeYourBest/i-traveller/README.md

     Install PostgreSQl
-    Set port, database name, user and password to the ones set in application.properties or change locally this file.
+    Set port, database name, user and password to the ones set in application.properties or change locally this file. create database (execute Create_Database.sql)
-    Run all schema scripts from resources/db_scripts
+    run "./gradlew flywayMigrate" to update your database

 Run

-    run ./gradlew bootrun (or gradlew bootrun on Windows)
+    run ./gradlew bootrun to start application

+Use it

+Enter localhost:8080 url